Fiction logo

 Almost, I agree, but I say nothing.

 The landscape, icy and vast, hasn't changed in the decades since we made each other family.
-It's all timber and hills, a foil to the borough where we built our tony fortress.
+It's all timber and hills, a foil to the tony borough where we built up our fortress, season by eventful, vivid season.

-I've often wondered if we would've been happier in the sticks, far removed from the city's glare, but I doubt if these pines could contain you.
+I've often wondered if we would've been happier in the sticks, far removed from the city's watchful glare, but I doubt these pines could've contained you.
 You have always been verve, condensed into feminine form.

-As we cross the threshold, I flash back to scooping you up, too-tight shoes dangling on a finger, the pair of us pink from champagne and well-wishes.
+As we cross the threshold, I flash back to scooping you up, too-tight shoes dangling on a finger, the pair of us rosy from champagne and well-wishes.

-There's a fireplace in the corner, its logs already alight.
+There's a fireplace in the corner, its logs already alight and crackling.
 Your request, circa 1974, comes rushing to the surface.

 Observing the flames, I feel a kinship that leaves me disquieted.

-The rest is less fussy, a mishmash of splintered planks and linens bathed in plaid.
+The rest is less fussy—a mishmash of splintered planks and linens bathed in plaid, a headboard crafted from knotty branches.
 Like ours, their patterns hold fast, unchanged.

-"It's perfect," you whispered as a bride, and you repeat this now, indifferent to your consistency, your penchant for awe.
+"It's perfect," you whispered as my bride, and you repeat this now, indifferent to your charming consistency, your childlike penchant for awe.

 I've cherished every instance.

-We're seated on the sofa, tartan upholstery beneath us.
-I think of what we once did in this spot, giggling and frenzied, aware a bed stood six feet east but too entangled to use it.
+We're seated on the sofa, tartan upholstery wrinkling beneath us.
+I think of what we once did in this spot, giggling and frenzied, aware a bed stood six feet east but too enraptured to use it.

-If I know you—and I do—your mind is retracing patches of skin, things said in lust.
+If I know you, and I do, your mind is retracing patches of skin, things uttered in lust.
 It won't be like that tonight, though our passions remain loyal.

-"I've dreamt of coming here," you confess, eyes climbing the walls.
+"I've dreamt of coming back here," you confess, eyes climbing the sun-striped walls.
 "I don't understand how we never found a moment.
 Between the kids and jobs and the dog, it adds up, but—"

 "We should've tried harder.
 Prioritized each other."

-I can do neither, and it consumes me.
+I can do neither at present, and the helplessness consumes me.

 "I love you, Paul."